sunisho/shomediablog/content/post/stopping-trump.md

 Don't let that happen.
 What we do does make a difference.
 What we've done already has.
 And what we plan to do will change things for the better.

+Below are some signs of progress:

 * <a href="https://www.facebook.com/peterpanpan/posts/10101790448498665" target="blank">10 Things We Did in January</a>
 * <a href="https://medium.com/the-coffeelicious/how-to-stayoutraged-without-losing-your-mind-fc0c41aa68f3#.8zbsrxbdl" target="blank">How to #StayOutraged Without Losing Your mind</a>
 * <a href="http://www.nbcnews.com/politics/first-read/humble-pie-trump-defeats-pile-three-weeks-n719281" target="blank">Trump's Defeats Pile Up</a>

 # STEP 7: SMILE.

+As my friend Samir says:

+##### "Always maintain your hope and positivity.
+Convert your anger to positive action and change."

 Here are some things that bring much needed levity to these heavy times: